+40.735.525.710 reservations@travelmaker.ro

 Viscri is Prince Charles’ Favorite Place in Romania

-The Prince of Wales owns a 18th century guest house in the village of Viscri.
-One of the most beautiful of all the saxon villages and their fortified churches, Viscri is also impressive because it’s a “survivor”.
+The Prince of Wales owns an 18th-century guest house in the village of Viscri.
+One of the most beautiful of all the Saxon villages and their fortified churches, Viscri is also impressive because it’s a “survivor”.

 At the same time, the foundation called Operation Villages Romania was started in France, Belgium, and Holland.
 They chose a village that was on the communists’ list to be bulldozed – Viscri – and saved it.